top of page

 • Sustainably raised grass fed meats.

 Eating more tasty healthy food can provide us with more energy, better sleep and reduced chronic inflammation.
 This will undoubtedly allow us to live a happier healthier lives.
-Just as pilgrims had their traditions, so does the traditional Jewish community.
-On Sunday, December 3 from 1:40pm - 2:40pm, I will be teaching a new workshop at Limmud Boston: Temple Reyim, 1860 Washington St., Newton, MA.
-Traditional Jewish Food in a Healthy New Way.
-In this new workshop we will discuss the question: Is Organic the New Kosher?
-We will talk about food that comes from the ground, trees, and ocean.
-And how you can provide your family with more nutrients and flavor by adding healthy traditional ingredients.
+Just as pilgrims had their traditions, so does our current busy family.
+But how you can provide your family with more nutrients and flavor by adding healthy traditional ingredients.
 Learn how to live in a healthier new way without compromising tradition.
-Joining me at this workshop will be Justin Cherman and Dan Tavan from True Taste Kitchen.
-We will discuss how key healthy delicious sustainable ingredients, found in restaurants can be used in your kitchen.
+Contact me to discuss how you can make the decisions for healthy delicious sustainable ingredients, found in restaurants can be used in your kitchen.
+We can start slowly with a free discovery session which allows us to get acquainted and set you off in the right direction.
 Healthy and tasty is the way to go!

 Cornucopia by George GrimmHowell g.grimmhowell@att.net